yroc/JavaProjects/README.md

   Then, to tell `javac` to put its output in the “bin branch”, use the `-d` option (“directory”).
 For example:

-  `javac -d ~/JavaProjects/bin/main/java/ com/mathcomputers/math/finance/BankAccount.java`
+  `javac -d ~/JavaProjects/bin/main/java/ com/example/math/MathGames.java`

 ## Running an app
 Again, navigate to just outside the package directory.
 For example, from here:

-`bin/src/java/`
+`bin/main/java/`

 Use the package name, not the filename:

-`java com.mathcomputers.math.finance.BankAccount`
+`java com.example.math.MathGames`

 ## Placing an app under Git verison control
 ### Check Git installation